 The smile on her face became more obvious.
 If someone had been asked to give a description of her they might have described her as beautiful, ethereal, even magical maybe.
 That of course would have been the first impression.
 The glowing red eyes and the three inch black talons that adorned the ends of her long slender pale fingers would have made them have to reconsider their original imagery of her.

 Her almost snow white skin would have been enough to make you look twice but paired with the long raven tresses and the ruby red of her lips against that skin was both captivating and spine-chilling.
 When her eyes weren’t glowing red they took on a color so dark that it was hard to determine their actual color.
-You certainly didn’t want to look too deeply into those eyes although it would seem you were almost compelled to do just that.
+You certainly didn’t want to look too deeply into those eyes though it would seem you were almost compelled to do just that.
 Many a person had died gazing into those dark, endless pools of night.

 The smile on those ruby red lips widened as she watched the car in front of her shudder.
 It had tried to generate another burst of speed but the effort was more than even the high performance car the target was driving could handle.
 It had put out just about all it had.
 The girl saw the overturned semi up ahead blocking the entire westbound portion of the interstate.
 The target must have been concentrating on what was behind him instead of in front and he didn’t see it in time.
 At the speed they were traveling he never had a chance to take any action to change his forward momentum or speed.
-The girl did have time to notice the people standing on the side of the road taking in the mangled mess that lay dead ahead.
+The girl did had time to notice the people standing on the side of the road taking in the mangled mess that lay dead ahead.
 With this entire side of the interstate blocked and everyone stuck where they were the rubberneckers had gotten out of their cars to take in the show.
 These people had no idea they were about to catch the second act up close and personal.

 The target hit the undercarriage of the semi with such force it caused a violent explosion.
 The results of that blast sent blazing pieces of his car flying in every direction.
 One flaming sharp fragment flew through the air hitting one of the bystanders in the neck removing his head from his shoulders cauterizing the severed veins and arteries as it went.
 The carnage didn’t stop there.
 The man’s head flew from his shoulders bashing his wife in the side of her head so hard that it split open spraying other bystanders next to her with her blood and brains.